-If you are thinking of purchasing a residential park home, you have probably heard of the BS3632 legislation.
+When purchasing a residential park home or lodge, the term BS3632 standard may have been used in relation to its construction.
 But what exactly is it, and what does it mean?

 The legislation has an impact on your residential park home, whether you are planning to live there or use it for leisure purposes.
 In this article, we have broken down the key components of the legislation.
 So what has changed and what is the impact of BS3632?

 The BSI – British Standards Institute – is a UK body who produce a range of standards for businesses and products to ensure they are fit for purpose.

 First published in 1963, the BS3632 standard for residential park homes specifically covers the quality of residential park homes.
 It also includes a list of criteria to ensure that all models are fit for their specific intention and safe for dwelling.
 The technical aspects of the legislation cover all requirements and code of practise that must be adhered to.
 These mainly concern the construction and design of the residential park home itself.